C4Q/AC3.2-NSURLSession/README.md

     }
 ```

-**For now, just know that this is what you need to do: wrap up your UI-updating code in `DispatchQueue.main.async`**
+**If you aren't familiar with `DispatchQueue` yet, just know that you need to wrap up your UI-updating code in `DispatchQueue.main.async`**

 All should be well now: your request is made, data is retrieved and your tableview's UI reloads.
 But you might be left with some questions:

-1. Why didn't we follow the MVC design pattern and put this in `[InstaCatFactory]`?
+1. Why didn't we follow the MVC design pattern and put this calling code in `InstaCatParser`?
-  2. If we do move this into `[InstaCatFactory]`, how do we get the `[InstaCat]` array to the table view controller if we can't return a value?
+2. If we do move this into `InstaCatParser`, how do we get the `[InstaCat]` array to the table view controller if we can't return a value from `getInstaCats(from:)`
 3. Why do we need to update the UI in such a special manner?

 ---